Mark Davies / September 2025

 texts that violate many of the

 sacrosanct guidelines that are emphasized so much in corpus linguistics.
-Is

 7. On the other hand, if you look at recent articles in the top journals